iftechfoundation/ifarchive-static/md/org-procedures.md

 [ukerr]: uk-block.html

-Note that index pages (like [games/twine][gamestwine]) are not restricted at all, even if some of the listed games *are* restricted.
+Index pages (like [games/twine][gamestwine]) are not restricted at all, even if some of the listed games *are* restricted.
 Therefore, game descriptions in the index should always be safe-for-work.

 [gamestwine]: https://ifarchive.org/indexes/if-archive/games/twine/